mielejohn/MechanizedAssaultMechanicsDemo-UNITY/README.md

-# MechGameMechanicsDemo
+# MechanizedAssaultMechanicsDemo
-This is probably not a full project, just a demo of the game mechanics

-There is a slighlty higher chance this becomes a full project
+This will be in the stage of being a mechanics demo up until Fall 2018 when there is a high chance this will become a full project.